Aaronlalala/CS-420-Parallel-Programming/Final Exam/Final Review.md

 4. int **MPI_Isend**(const void *buf, int count, MPI_Datatype datatype, int dest, int tag, MPI_Comm comm, MPI_Request *request);

-   To complete the non-blocking send operation you should use MPI_Waith() or MPI_Test() functions to check the status of the MPI.
+   To complete the non-blocking send operation you should use MPI_Wait() or MPI_Test() functions to check the status of the MPI.
 MPI_Wait is a blocking operation and MPI_Test is not.

 5. **MPI_Scatter and MPI_Scatterv**